SlopCrew/SlopCrew/INSTALL.md

 - Drop the zip file into your game folder. **Extract its contents**, do ***not*** extract it into a new folder.
 You should now have a file called `winhttp.dll` and a `BepInEx` folder next to `Bomb Rush Cyberfunk.exe`.
 You can now delete the zip file.
 - Start the game and close it.
 This will generate additional BepInEx directories.
 - Download Slop Crew [from GitHub](https://github.com/NotNite/SlopCrew/releases).
 - Navigate to your `Bomb Rush Cyberfunk\BepInEx\plugins` directory.
 Extract Slop Crew in there.
-As long as the SlopCrew DLL files are *somewhere* in that `BepInEx\plugins` directory, the mod will load.
+As long as the Slop Crew DLL files are *somewhere* in that `BepInEx\plugins` directory, the mod will load.
 - Start the game, and close it once more.
 This will generate the config file.
 - Optional, but suggested: navigate to your `Bomb Rush Cyberfunk\BepInEx\config` directory and open `SlopCrew.Plugin.cfg` with any text editor to change settings (like your name).